 The model enables better trade-offs to be made between the cost of transmission and the cost of generation.
 These trade-offs become more significant the greater the change from established fuel sources and transmission flowpaths.

 The recommendations will increase competition in and transparency of the construction process for assets required for generator connection(s) to the shared transmission network.
-However, we also consider that there is a need to balance increased competition with the maintenance of clear accountability for outcomes on the shared network.
+However, we also considered that there is a need to balance increased competition with the maintenance of clear accountability for outcomes on the shared network.

 On 20 April 2010, the Ministerial Council on Energy (MCE) directed the AEMC to conduct a review of the arrangements for the provision and utilisation of electricity transmission services in the National Electricity Market (NEM), with a view to ensuring that the incentives for generation and network investment and operating decisions are effectively aligned to deliver efficient overall outcomes.